The joy of baking

 Most dog treats will keep for several weeks in the fridge.
 In an airtight container in the fridge, this ‘shelf-life’ can be extended to a couple of months or even longer.

-We would always recommend that any treats that are not going to be used for several weeks be stored in the freezer.
+I would always recommend that any treats that are not going to be used for several weeks be stored in the freezer.
 While they will keep for longer as mentioned above, they’ll always keep for longer in the freezer anyway.
 This will extend their shelf-life to anything between 6 and 12 months.